Route from the Varangians to the Greeks: Dnieper route

 On the Dnieper, the Varangians had to portage their ships around seven rapids, where they had to be on guard from Pecheneg nomads.
 The rapids began below the modern city of Dnipro, where the river turns south, and fell 50 meters in 66 kilometers.
 Today, the rapids are underwater, due to the construction of the dam of DniproHES, a hydroelectric power station, in 1932.

 Below the rapids, they had to pass a narrow rocky spot called the Ford of Vrar (Russian: Krariyskaya crossing), where the Varangians were often attacked by the Pechenegs.
 The Varangians stopped at St. George Island.
 Then they equipped their ships with sails in the Dnieper estuary and continued to navigate along the western shore of the Black Sea all the way to Constantinople (Slavic: Tsargrad, Old Norse: Miklagarðr).

+An alternative route named Zalozny avoided the Dnieper rapids altogether, instead passing through rivers Samara, Vovcha, and Kalmius into the Sea of Azov.
+The route then stopped at Tmutarakan before continuing along the Black Sea coast to Constantinople.

 Western Black Sea shores

 The Varangian boats were used along the rivers and along the Black Sea shores.
 According to Constantine VII, the navigation near the western shore of Black Sea contained stops at Sulina (Danube Delta), Conopa, Constantia (localities today in Romania).
 There are some remains of the Varangian presence in this area at Murfatlar Cave Complex near Constantia (today Constanţa, Romania).
 Numerous runic inscriptions, symbols and even a graffiti of a Viking navy are visible on the walls of the rock church from Murfatlar.
 A rune stone from the Sjonhem cemetery in Gotland dating from the 11th century commemorates a merchant Rodfos who was traveling to Constantinople and was killed north of the Danube by the Blakumenn (Vlachs).